Hackathon launches June 11 · · Register now →

 Assist & Amplify.

 Survivors face enormous barriers to recovery: fragmented services, language gaps, distrust of institutions, and the constant risk of re-victimization.
 80% of survivors are at risk of being trafficked again without sustained support.
-Frontline organizations — case workers, shelter operators, legal aid providers — are under-resourced and overwhelmed.
+Frontline organizations — caseworkers, shelter operators, legal aid providers — are under-resourced and overwhelmed.

 Build solutions that could…

-• Reduce the burden on caseworkers — Social workers coordinate across multiple agencies, track complex timelines, and manage dozens of cases with tools that haven't changed in decades
+• Reduce the burden on caseworkers — Social workers coordinate across multiple agencies, track complex timelines, and manage dozens of cases with tools that haven't changed in decades.

-• Break language and communication barriers — Survivors may speak rare languages, use coded language, have low literacy, or be unable to communicate safely — and crisis situations demand real-time response
+• Break language and communication barriers — Survivors may speak rare languages, use coded language, have low literacy, or be unable to communicate safely, and crisis situations demand real-time response.

-• Connect survivors to the right services, faster — Shelter, legal aid, medical care, and employment programs exist but are scattered across fragmented directories with inconsistent information
+• Connect survivors to the right services, faster — Shelter, legal aid, medical care, and employment programs exist but are scattered across fragmented directories with inconsistent information.

-• Assess and reduce re-trafficking risk — The window between leaving a trafficking situation and being re-exploited is narrow, and caseworkers need better tools to identify escalating risk early
+• Assess and reduce re-trafficking risk — The window between leaving a trafficking situation and being re-exploited is narrow, and caseworkers need better tools to identify escalating risk early.

-• …or propose your own approach to supporting survivors and frontline workers
+• …or propose your own approach to supporting survivors and frontline workers.

 Example: A trauma-informed, multilingual assistant that helps survivors navigate shelter, legal aid, and healthcare resources — designed with survivor-serving organizations from day one.